 Schedule of Fees

-Reseller shall be charged a one (1) time only Integration Fee in the amount of $35,000 for development pursuant to the terms set forth in the Statement of Work (“SOW”) by and between the parties.
+Reseller shall be charged a one (1) time only Integration Fee in the amount of $35,000 for development pursuant to the terms set forth in the Statement of Work (“SOW #1”) for the Initial Development Project, set forth in Schedule 3 to this Agreement.
 Reseller shall pay TNS $20,000 upon execution of this Agreement.
-TNS will invoice Reseller in the amount of $15,000 once the development of the interface with MAC’s OTP system is complete and made available by TNS to Reseller to transmit one-time phone authentication requests in the TNSPay Gateway User Acceptance Testing (UAT) environment pursuant to the SOW.
+TNS will invoice Reseller in the amount of $15,000 once the development of the interface with MAC’s OTP system is complete and made available by TNS to Reseller to transmit one-time phone authentication requests in the TNSPay Gateway User Acceptance Testing (UAT) environment pursuant to the SOW #1.

 Reseller shall have a minimum monthly revenue commitment (“MMRC”) in the amount of $5,000.00 for the TNSPay Gateway Services beginning three (3) months after the integration code defined in the SOW is successfully implemented within the TNSPay Gateway production environment and continuing through the remainder of the Initial Term and any Renewal Term of the Agreement.
 If Reseller’s actual expenditures for the TNSPay Gateway Services (excluding taxes, regulatory charges or third party pass-through expenses) under the Agreement at the end of the applicable month do not equal or exceed the applicable MMRC, then Reseller shall pay the difference between Reseller’s actual expenditures for the TNSPay Gateway Services during the applicable month and the applicable MMRC within thirty (30) days after receiving an invoice from TNS for such difference.